 Q. Two decades ago, my mother’s orthopedic surgeon said rheumatologists are good for their business.
 The arthritis doctors often inject joints with corticosteroids.
 Then their patients find themselves consulting an orthopedic surgeon for joint replacement due to the destruction of cartilage in the injected joint.

 I too have osteoarthritis, but for the last ten years I’ve have opted to treat mine with daily curcumin supplements.
 Annual X-rays show the destruction of cartilage in my joints has been arrested, and I am pain-free with full mobility.

 A. Your mother’s orthopedic surgeon was ahead of the curve.
-Just last June, a study demonstrated that corticosteroid injections into the knee are associated with more rapid progression of knee osteoarthritis (Osteoarthritis and Cartilage, June 2019).
+A study demonstrated that corticosteroid injections into the knee are associated with more rapid progression of knee osteoarthritis (Osteoarthritis and Cartilage, June 2019).